 Neighbourhood commercial is intended to provide services and retail opportunities to the local residential neighbourhoods that supports the needs of daily life and reduces reliance on long automobile trips to access these amenities.
-Neighbourhood commercial is intended to range from 600 m2 (6458 ft2) to approximately 6,000 m2 (64,583 ft2).
+Neighbourhood commercial is intended to range from 600 m2 (6458)

-- 8.1 Residential development within the Elbow View ASP shall be supported in the areas identified as residential on Map 07. - The predominant land use within the residential 8.2 area shall be single detached residences; higher density forms of housing, including duplex/ semi, and medium density residential uses shall also be considered (refer to Figure 1). - 8.3 Medium density residential development should: - a) be supported with increasing frequency toward the centre of the Plan, in general accordance with Map 08; - b) be oriented to the public street with parking located in the rear or side; and - c) be located in proximity to community amenities, such as parks and open space areas, natural environment areas, pathways, institutional uses, and/or neighbourhood commercial uses, allowing for small concentrations of density throughout the residential area. - The average gross residential density within the 8.4 residential area should be between 2.5 and 7.0, with increasing residential density concentrated toward the centre of the Plan area, in general accordance with Map 08. - 8.5 Notwithstanding the average residential area density range provided in policy 8.4, proposals for densities below and above this range should be considered to support the interface policies of this Plan, and to support increasing densities toward the centre of the Plan area, in accordance with Map 08.
+- 8.1 Residential development within the Elbow View ASP shall be supported in the areas identified as residential on Map 07. - 8.2 The predominant land use within the Residential area shall be single detached residences; higher density forms of housing, including duplex/semi, and medium density residential uses shall also be considered (refer to Figure 1). - 8.3 Medium Density Residential development should: - be supported with increasing frequency toward the centre of the Plan, in general accordance with Map 08; - b) be oriented to the public street with parking located in the rear or side; and - c) be located in proximity to community amenities, such as Parks and Open Space areas, Natural Environment areas, pathways, institutional uses, and/or neighbourhood commercial uses, allowing for small concentrations of density throughout the residential area. - The average gross residential density within the 8.4 Residential area should be between 2.5 and 7.0 units per acre, with increasing residential density concentrated toward the centre of the Plan area, in general accordance with Map 08. - 8.5 Notwithstanding the average Residential area density range provided in policy 8.4, proposals for densities below and above this range should be considered to support the interface policies of this Plan, and to support increasing densities toward the centre of the Plan area, in accordance with Map 08.